wschreyer/PENTrack/README.md

 PENTrack - a simulation tool for ultracold neutrons, protons and electrons

 The stable releases are quite outdated.
-The new release described in [arXiv:1610.06358](https://arxiv.org/abs/1610.06358) is coming up soon.
+The new release described in [this paper](https://doi.org/10.1016/j.nima.2017.03.036) is coming up soon.

 Prerequisites